John Donahoe

 He was on the Board of Trustees of Dartmouth College from 2003 to 2012.

-On January 13, 2020, Donahoe became president and CEO of Nike.
+In July 2025, he was named athletic director at Stanford University, effective September 8.

-Early life and education
+Early life

 John Donahoe was born in Evanston, Illinois on April 30, 1960.
 His father was an accountant at Price Waterhouse in Chicago.
 In 1978, he graduated from New Trier High School in Winnetka, Illinois.
-He earned a bachelor's degree in economics from Dartmouth College, followed by an MBA from Stanford Graduate School of Business.
+He earned a bachelor's degree in economics from Dartmouth College, where he was a brother of Chi Gamma Epsilon fraternity (formerly Kappa Sigma), followed by an MBA from Stanford Graduate School of Business.
 Donahoe is of Irish descent.

 Career

-After his senior year of high school, a friend's father asked him to work at his Schlitz beer distribution company.
+After Donahoe's senior year of high school, a friend's father asked him to work at his Schlitz beer distribution company.
 "You'll make good money," he said.
 It was a union job and the first requirement was that he join the International Brotherhood of Teamsters.

-Before joining eBay he worked for Bain & Company (a worldwide consulting firm based in Boston) for 20 years, starting as an associate consultant and rising to become the firm's president and CEO in 1999.
+Before joining eBay, Donahoe worked for Bain & Company (a global consulting firm based in Boston) for 20 years, starting as an associate consultant and rising to become the firm's president and CEO in 1999.

-In March 2005 he was hired as president of eBay Marketplaces.
+In March 2005, Donahoe was hired as president of eBay Marketplaces.
 His role was to focus on eBay's core business, which accounts for a large percentage of the company's revenues.
-In 2008, He was appointed CEO of eBay.
-He made more than forty acquisitions, including Shopping.com and StubHub, and the classifieds sites Gumtree and LoQUo, and most recently, Shutl.
-After his departure from eBay in 2015, Donahoe was replaced by eBay Marketplaces president, Devin Wenig.
+In 2008, Donahoe was appointed CEO of eBay.
+He made more than 40 acquisitions, including Shopping.com and StubHub, and the classifieds sites Gumtree and LoQUo, and most recently, Shutl.
+After Donahoe's departure from eBay in 2015, he was replaced by eBay Marketplaces president Devin Wenig.

-In February 2017, he was announced as the president and CEO of ServiceNow, a software company that he became familiar with while working at eBay.
+In February 2017, Donahoe was announced as the president and CEO of ServiceNow, a software company that he became familiar with while working at eBay.

-He was on the Board of Trustees of Dartmouth College from 2003 to 2012.
+Donahoe was on the Board of Trustees of Dartmouth College from 2003 to 2012.
 In October 2019, he was announced as the next CEO of Nike, and succeeded Mark Parker on January 13, 2020.

+Donahoe was chairman of The Business Council.

+Donahoe was announced to be leaving as Nike's CEO in September 2024, being replaced by longtime Nike employee Elliott Hill.
+Donahoe's last day as CEO was October 12, but continued as an advisor until January 2025.

+Compensation

+In 2023, Donahoe received total compensation from Nike of $32.8 million.

-Political activism
+Political donations

-Donahoe has contributed to both of the main US parties.
-He contributed to Republican Congressman David Dreier of California.
-He also supported two Democratic Senate candidates, Kirsten Gillibrand of New York, and Barbara Boxer of California.
+Donahoe has donated to Democrats and Republicans.
+He contributed to Republican Congressman David Dreier of California, as well as two Democratic Senate candidates, Kirsten Gillibrand of New York and Barbara Boxer of California.